Skip to content

 Step 3: Create the row (array) you want to append

-Let’s define a row (an array with values) that will be appended to empty_array.
+Let’s define a row (an array with values) that will be appended to the empty array.

 row_to_append = np.array([19, 21, 18])